View on GitHub

 # Default behavior (if this section is not defined):

-# - Uses image recognition with PyAutoGUI.
+# - Uses PyAutoGUI for image recognition

-# - Optional OCR fallback if image recognition fails.
+# - Optional OCR fallback if image recognition fails

 # - wait_seconds = 2